Skip to content

 This can be sys.prefix for installation inside virtual or conda envs.

-Each setting should correspond to the dotted path to the attribute in the kernel.
+Each setting should correspond to the dotted path to the attribute relative to the kernel.

 When `kernel_factory` is passed as a callable, the callable is stored in the file